We want to speed read books in a matter of minutes, while somehow remembering every detail of the contents.

 But there are limits.
-There’s a limit to how fast we can read, how much we can get done, how efficiently we can learn, how many pills we can take.
+There’s a limit to how fast we can read, how much we can get done, how efficiently we can learn, how many pills we can take, whatever.

 I have a self-enforced ‘no shortcuts’ policy.
 Whenever I find myself veering towards one, I do the opposite.
-I take the long cut.
-I do the difficult thing.
-The Navy Seals have a saying that when you think you’re done, you are actually only 40% done.
+Take the long cut.
+Do the difficult thing.

 It can be small.
 I might find myself tempted to undercut my writing goal for the day by 100 words, so I decide to reach it, then do 100 extra.
 Or I might notice myself skimming over a page of a book, so I go back and reread it twice.